Estero, Florida: 2000 census

-2020 census

-As of the 2020 United States census, there were 36,939 people, 15,763 households, and 10,706 families residing in the village.
+2022 ACS 5-year estimates

-As of the census 2022: ACS 5-Year Estimates, the median income for a household in the village of Estero, Florida was $100,543, the median income for a family was $114,112 and the median income for Married-couple families was $119,269.
+As of the 2022 American Community Survey 5-year estimates, the median income for a household in the village of Estero was $100,543, the median income for a family was $114,112 and the median income for married-couple families was $119,269.

-The significant and sustained increase in median income in Estero can be attributed to a long-term influx of affluent households through inbound migration.

-As of the census of 2020, there were 36,939 people, 17,751 households residing in Estero.
-The racial makeup of the community was 32,527 White, 534 African American, 43 Native American, 761 Asian, 20 Pacific Islander, 795 from other races, and 2,259 from two or more races.
-There was a total of 2,884 Hispanic and Latino people of any race.

 Economy

 On May 7, 2013, the Hertz Corporation announced it was moving its corporate headquarters and about 750 jobs to Estero from its former bases at Park Ridge, New Jersey and Tulsa, Oklahoma.
 Hertz built a $75 million building at the southeast corner of US-41 and Williams Road on a previously vacant lot and cleared parcel that already contained a retention pond.
 The land is immediately south of Corkscrew Village and about a mile north of Coconut Point Mall.

-Arts and Culture
+Arts and culture

 Estero is home to the Art Council of Southwest Florida which runs the nonprofit cooperative COCO Art Gallery at Coconut Point Mall in Estero, Florida.
 In 2023 the Artistic & Operations Center for the Southwest Florida Symphony relocated to Coconut Point Mall in Estero, Florida.
 In addition to the Coconut Point shopping center, Estero is also home to Miromar Outlets, with over 140 stores and the 400,000-square-foot Miromar Design Center.
-Additionally, Gulf Coast Town Center is located just 3 miles from the northern border of Estero.